matt-walsh/goal-clicker/README.md

 - Humanities Progress
     - Tracked in 'real time'
         - 1 second = 1 day, or something
-    - Progress increases as long as the 'goal generator' is running
+    - Productivity increases as long as the 'goal generator' is running
     - When milestones are reached, it unlocks new abilites, but causes the generator to consume more 'goal juice'
 ## Goals
 - Help humanity be productive again